Inevitabby/notes/phl2020/markdown/03 - Objectivity and Reliable Testimony.md

 - Objectivity is a work-in-progress.
 - You can't just put your emotions aside, but you need to be cautious with them

-## Where Mistakes Come In
+# Where Mistakes Come In

-"Our senses don't lie"
+1. **Misinterpreting Senses**:
-- e.g., Your sense of sight may perceive a mirage, but the lie happens when you misinterpret it as water instead of a mirage
+	- "Our senses don't lie": Your sense of sight may perceive a mirage, but the lie happens when you *misinterpret* it as water instead of a mirage

-Words & Language:
+2. **Words & Language**:
 	- Error can come in as soon as we begin organizing experiences into words.

-> *Comment: White people actually eat pumpkin ice cream?!??*

-Pleasure & Pain:
+3. **Pleasure & Pain**:
-1. Physical: Errors come in when you relate the feeling to life in general
+	- Physical: Errors come in when you relate the feeling to life in general
-2. Emotions: Thinking shapes over time what gives you emotional pleasure/pain
+	- Emotions: Thinking shapes over time what gives you emotional pleasure/pain
-	- e.g., Fetishists

-Other People:
+**Other People...**:
-- All of the above sources of mistakes
+- ...Are potential sources of every type of mistake above
-- They can also willfully lie
+- ...And they can also willfully lie.

-## 3 Basic Requirements of Reliable Testimony
+# 3 Basic Requirements of Reliable Testimony

 > **Testimony**: Any learning from other people that goes beyond your own direct experience.